 1) Statistics/Math has been one of the weakest areas for many RSPA students.
 Additional homework/exercises and tutoring will be offered to improve students' performances on quizzes and final exam.
-It must be noted that the final exam is approximately 10% of the
+It must be noted that the final exam is approximately 10% of the overall grade of this class and some students choose not to participate in the final exam, which may also play a factor in meeting the 70% pass rate by all students.

 1) Students were given additional opportunities to revise various sections of the project to make improvement, which appeared to help students' overall performances.
 Such practices will be continued in this class.
-A new Outcomes Assessment Rubric has been implemented to assess the project.

 1) Fall 2013 was the first semester a new textbook was used, which could explain part of the struggle some students exhibited in their performance with the chapter quizzes.
 In Fall 2014, more time was spent focusing on key legal terms during class discussions and that technique appeared to assist students in performing much better in quizzes.
-No additional revisions warranted at this time.

-1) Application of a new grading rubric for the facility project was implemented this semester.
-Project components are submitted for feedback throughout the semester so students have the opportunity to make corrections for a comprehensive quality final project.

-- 1) Grant writing was added because students had little to no experience in that area.
-Students are utilizing social media technology as a business applications.
-Additional, emphasis is being placed on budgeting because it appears to be a weakness in student learning and has been included in feedback as a need from Ad Hoc committee.
-A new Project Rubric was added for assessing the outcomes for the TOBA Project. - 7.04 Students graduating from the program shall demonstrate, through a comprehensive internship of not less than 400 clock hours and no fewer than 10 weeks, the potential to succeed as professionals at supervisory or higher levels in park, recreation, tourism, or related organizations.
+REC 422 Recreation Facility and Area Management 1) There does not seem to be a need to make any significant changes in the delivery of this course based on the current student outcomes data.
+REC 423 Administration of Recreation, Sport and Park Agencies 1) Grant writing was added because students had little to no experience in that area.
+More emphasis has been placed on technology in the workplace, based on input from our alumni and our partners in the field; IPads and Dropbox are being utilized in teaching methods.
+Students understand this technology, but typically more for social uses versus business applications.
+Additional, emphasis is being placed on budgeting because it appears to be a weakness in student learning and has been included in feedback as a need from Ad Hoc committee. ☐ ABSENT ☐ EMERGING ☐ PRESENT This column for visitors use only 7.04 Students graduating from the program shall demonstrate, through a comprehensive internship of not less than 400 clock hours and no fewer than 10 weeks, the potential to succeed as professionals at supervisory or higher levels in park, recreation, tourism, or related organizations.
 Course Specific Learning Outcome: What is the learning outcome identified in the course syllabus that meets this standard?

-1) Be knowledgeable of the RSPA internship policies, responsibilities and expectations to attain a successful internship placement.

-1) The internship provides an opportunity to evaluate preparedness by professional standards and, with careful placement and supervision, develop a positive attitude toward on-going assessment of performance and abilities.
+REC 490 Orientation to Internship Be knowledgeable of the RSPA internship policies, responsibilities and expectations to attain a successful internship placement.
+REC 491 Recreation, Sport and Park Administration Internship 1) The internship provides an opportunity to evaluate preparedness by professional standards and, with careful placement and supervision, develop a positive attitude toward on-going assessment of performance and abilities.